-Welcome to my world!
-As a diagnosed multiple sclerosis patient since 2000.
-I have had quite a few experiences and lessons in living with this unpredictable disease.
-I know the ups and downs, have experienced some of the most frightening symptoms of MS, have managed on-going MS symptoms, been faithful for years with MS treatments and gave myself repeated hiatuses after ten solid years of shots.
-At one point, I found myself in the midsts of the dark side and returned with the determination to choose happiness for each day is a gift.
-I hope my story will help others to find happiness and hope, to define themselves for who they are rather than by a disease that walks the steps of life with them.
-This is my story.
+Welcome to my world and story.
+Since 2000, I have had quite a few experiences and lessons in living with the unpredictable disease of multiple sclerosis.
+I am familiar with the ups and downs, have experienced some of the most frightening symptoms, have managed a slew of symptoms, been faithful for years with treatment, and then gave myself a hiatus after ten solid years of shots.
+At one point, I found myself in the midsts of the dark side and returned with a determination to choose happiness, knowing each day is a gift.
+I hope my story will help others find hope and the ability to define themselves for who they are rather than by a disease that walks the steps of life with them.

 My fingertip was numb in 1996.
 I noticed it in the shower one day.
-Three days later my arm began to hurt with no relief except leaning against the cold winter window in my classroom.
+Three days later, my arm began to hurt with no relief except when I leaned against the cold winter window in my classroom.
 I went to the chiropractor thinking I had a pinched nerve.
-He sent me to the orthopedic surgeon who sent me to the neurologist.
-With one lesion in my spine I was told I had a 10% chance of having MS and to come back if things got worse.
-Two weeks later the pain went to my legs making it difficult to walk without a limp at times.
-I returned to the neurologist who said he always sent people away with the 10% comment hoping they could enjoy a few more years of not living with MS. There was no recommended on-going treatment for relapsing-remitting MS so he said to return when I could not take the symptoms any longer.
+He sent me to the orthopedic surgeon, who sent me to the neurologist.
+With one lesion in my spine, the doctor said I had a 10% chance of having MS. Two weeks later, the pain went to my legs, making it difficult to walk without a limp.
+The neurologist then said he always sent patients away with the 10% comment hoping they could enjoy a few more years of not living with MS. There was no recommended ongoing treatment for relapsing-remitting MS back then.

-Five years later I was back following nearly nine months of double and blurry vision.
-I was officially diagnosed with multiple sclerosis and my world was rocked by the revelation that I was going to be taking shots for the rest of my life.
-Having needle phobia, this was a significant challenge in my early years of managing MS. Fortunately, science moved medicine in a new direction and pills came out ending my shot ordeals.
+Five years later, I was back following nearly nine months of double and blurry vision.
+My official diagnosis of multiple sclerosis and the news that I would be taking shots for the rest of my life shocked me.
+Having needle phobia was a significant challenge in my early years of managing MS. Fortunately, science moved medicine in a new direction, and pill forms of treatment emerged, ending my shot ordeals.

 Life with MS

 The first years following the MS diagnosis were frightening.
 I feared the unknown future.
 New symptoms seemed to appear out of nowhere.
 Pain in the leg caused me to limp and teach from a seated position in the classroom.
-It kept me up at nights.
+It kept me up at night.
 Balance, vertigo, weakness in my leg, and painful tingling followed me wherever I went.
 I never thought I would feel my fingertips or know how it felt to be normal again.
-Fatigued hit every afternoon at the same time and I truly feared falling asleep during class.
+Fatigued hit every afternoon at the same time, and I honestly feared falling asleep during class.

-The triple A personality in me could not be held down.
-I was new in my teaching career so I picked myself up and returned to graduate school earning my first masters degree in 2002.
-In 2004, I left the classroom and moved into school administration in lieu of medical disability.
-The workaholic in me went on to earn a second masters degree in school administration in 2007 while working full-time with a family.
+MS could not hold down this triple-A personality.
+I was new in my teaching career, so I picked myself up and returned to graduate school, earning my first master’s degree in 2002.
+In 2004, I left the classroom and moved into school administration.
+The workaholic in me went on to earn a second master’s degree in school administration in 2007 while working full-time with a family.
 By 2008, MS had had enough.
-A brainstem lesion messed with the automation of my heart which caused fainting in the late winter.
-The automation of my lungs was affected by summer making it difficult to breathe with periods of believing I was truly going to die.
-In the fall, the automation of my body temperature caused symptoms of extreme cold and heat.
+A brainstem lesion messed with the automation of my heart which caused fainting.
+Then, the automation of my lungs was affected, making it difficult to breathe with periods of believing I was indeed going to die.
+The automation of my body temperature went next, causing symptoms of extreme cold and heat.

 My first year on medical disability was a blur.
-Fatigue and pain escaped with most of that year.
-In the second year, fatigue continued to control the amount of potential I had each day though I did try to quilt.
-During my third year on medical disability, memory, fatigue and confusion had some predictability.
-I learned how to manage the symptoms to some degree.
-Sleep, exercise, better diet, patience, and refocusing helped me to enjoy more profitable days.
+Fatigue and pain stole most of that year.
+In the second year, fatigue continued to control my potential each day.
+During my third year on medical disability, memory, fatigue, and confusion had some predictability.
+Sleep, exercise, better diet, patience, and refocusing helped me to enjoy more good days.